CityOfPhiladelphia/standards-docs/site-content/guidelines/content/common-usage.md

 final end | end
 {{% /filter-item %}}

-{{% filter-item  "Rollout / roll out" %}}
-“Roll out” is a verb.

-* **Example:** Roll out the barrel; we’ll have a barrel of fun.

-“Rollout” is a noun or adjective.

-* **Example:** To promote success, we should devise a rollout plan.
-{{% /filter-item %}}

 {{% filter-item  "Set up / setup" %}}
-“Set up” is a verb that denotes the act of putting something together.
+“Set up” is a verb that suggests the act of putting something together.

 * **Example:**  He set up the meeting room.